descope/terraform-provider-descope/docs/raw/authorization/permission.md

 - Type: `string`

-// Specify a description for the permission.
+A description for the permission.